-- Cut into rounds or other shapes using a lightly floured cookie cutter.
+Cut into rounds or other shapes using a lightly floured cookie cutter.
 Place on the prepared baking sheets and place in the refrigerator for about 15 minutes.
 (This will firm up the dough so the cookies will maintain their shape better when baked.)
 Bake for 15-18 minutes, or until cookies are lightly browned at the edges.
-Cool on a wire rack.
+If your oven does not bake evenly, exchange the pans on the racks half way through baking time.
+Cool cookies on a wire rack.

 - Shortbread cookies with keep in an airtight container for about a week or they can be frozen.

 - To make the glaze, combine powdered sugar, vanilla, almond extract and 3 tablespoons of the milk in a medium large bowl.
 Mix well and add more milk, one teaspoon at a time until a thick but drizzle-able glaze is formed.
 Transfer half of the glaze to a small bowl (like a soup size bowl).
 With a toothpick, add a small amount of gel food coloring and stir all through the icing in circular movements to form a swirly pattern.
 Don’t stir too much or the icing will become a solid color.
 Use a light hand with the gel food coloring.
 A little goes a long way!